 4. Check, double check and triple check before you go.
 By planning ahead, making lists and getting your gear together in the week prior to your departure, you will be less likely to forget something important and be more mentally prepared for your trip.
 Procrastinating is not a good idea before a backpacking trip.
 Make sure a family member or close friend knows where you are going and when you expect to be back.
 You’ll also need to plan out logistics for how to get to your hike such as driving, park permits, parking, etc. The more prepared you are, the better time you are going to have, guaranteed!

 Remember, less is more!
 Part of the joy of backpacking is leaving behind those "things" and getting into nature.
 If you feel like you are packing too much, you probably are.
 We suggest laying everything out on the floor and asking yourself "am I really going to use this" for every single item.
 If the answer is no, then don't pack it.

-We hope this helps and gives you some basic knowledge to prepare yourself for your upcoming backpack trip.
+We hope this helps and gives you some basic knowledge to prepare yourself for your upcoming backpack trip in the backcountry.
 If you ever have any questions, you are always welcome to reach out to the Big Sky team on social media - we love giving advice and sharing our knowledge of the great outdoors!